ubclaunchpad/LP-website/CONTRIBUTING.md

 ::: tip Note on the spellchecker
 The spellchecker dictionary is not very robust.
 It may sometimes mark correct spellings as errors.
 You can add misidentified spellings to the dictionary via the [`.spelling`](./.spelling) file.
 :::

-### Analytics

-We use [Fathom Analytics](https://usefathom.com/) to track visits and interactions on the website (via [`@ubclaunchpad/vuepress-plugin-fathom`](https://github.com/ubclaunchpad/vuepress-plugin-fathom)).
-Since most of the site is just plain Markdown, the only [goals](https://usefathom.com/support/goals) we track are interactions with search suggestions - see [`fulltextSearchFunctions.js`](./.vuepress/fulltextSearchFunctions.js) for more details.

-The site's analytics dashboard is available [here](https://app.usefathom.com/share/oemmhhle/docs.ubclaunchpad.com).